apache/cloudstack-documentation/source/adminguide/systemvm.rst

 The System VM Template
 ----------------------

-The System VMs come from a single template.
+The System VMs come from a single Template.
 The System VM has the following characteristics:

 -  Debian 10.8(buster), 4.19.0 kernel with the latest security